SQS vs SNS: The Silent Production Failure Engineers Miss

 | FIFO | $0.50 per million requests | $0.09 per GB after first 1 GB/month | 1 million requests free per month |

-Notes on SQS requests: - A “request” is any API call: SendMessage, ReceiveMessage, DeleteMessage, ChangeMessageVisibility, etc. - Long polling (WaitTimeSeconds=20) counts as one request per 20-second call, even if the response is empty. - Batch operations count as one request per batch of up to 10 messages.
+Notes on SQS requests: - A "request" is any API call: SendMessage, ReceiveMessage, DeleteMessage, ChangeMessageVisibility, etc. - Long polling (WaitTimeSeconds=20) counts as one request per poll call, even if the response is empty.
+Far cheaper than short polling which generates continuous empty responses. - Batch operations (SendMessageBatch, DeleteMessageBatch) count as one request per batch of up to 10 messages.
+Always batch when sending or deleting multiple messages. - ChangeMessageVisibility (heartbeat) also counts as one request — factor this in for long-running consumers.

 SNS Pricing (as of 2026)